maciek1839/go-playground/INTERVIEW.md

   - Interfaces specify a collection of method signatures that a type must adhere to in order to fulfill the interface's contract.
 They facilitate polymorphism and promote loose coupling in code.
   - Interfaces are a special type in Go that define a set of method signatures but do not provide implementations.
 Values of interface type can hold any value that implements those methods.
   - Interfaces essentially act as placeholders for methods that will have multiple implementations based on what object is using it.
+  - An interface acts as two things:
+    - Custom Types
+    - Collection of Method Signatures
+- How would you explain GoLang Methods?
+  - We already know that GoLang works with methods but not classes.
+These methods are similar to the functions in other languages.
+The difference is that the Go Methods contain a receiver argument.
+The GoLang methods also determine the properties of the receiver.
+  - GoLang Methods are also known as receiver functions.
+These methods present a real-world and better concept.
+  - In Go, a receiver is a parameter of a method that binds the method to a specific type.
+[Reference](https://www.naukri.com/code360/library/golang-interview-questions)
 - What is a pointer in Go, and how is it used?
   - A pointer in Go holds the memory address of a value.
-Pointers are used to reference and modify data indirectly, improving performance in some cases.
+Pointers are a powerful feature of Go that allow you to manipulate memory addresses and access data directly in memory.
+  - * Operator also termed as the dereferencing operator used to declare pointer variable and access the value stored in the address.
+  - & operator termed as address operator used to return the address of a variable or to access the address of a variable to a pointer.
 - What are the looping constructs in Go?
   - Go has only one looping construct: the for loop.
 - Describe the scope rules in Go.